maishiroma/OracleMCServer/README.md

 - Cost Saving Module; Bare Minimum Setup to get going
 - Ability to sync mods from Object Storage
 - Ability to initially pass a custom server.properties and an ops.json to the instance
+- Auto Backup via CronJob (Defaults to once a week on Friday at 3PM)

 ## Architecture Diagram